 Child Custody and Visitation

-In determining custody and visitation, the court must make the best interests of the children involved their primary concern.
+In determining custody and visitation, the court makes the best interests of the children involved their primary concern.
 The court will take into account the ages and health of the children, the emotional ties between the children and their parents, the ability of each parent to care for the children, histories of family violence or substance abuse, and the ties of the children to their families, schools, and communities.